CDAT/cdms/docs/source/manual/cdms_3.rst

    :header: "Type", "Method", "Definition"
    :widths: 20, 75, 80

-   "Comptime or Reltime", "``t.add(value, intervalUnits, calendar=cdtime.Default-Calendar)``", "Add an interval of time to a time type t.
+   "Comptime or Reltime", "``t.add(value,intervalUnits, calendar=cdtime.Default-Calendar)``", "Add an interval of time to a time type t.
 Returns the same type of time."
    ,, "``value`` is the   Float number of interval units."
    ,, "``intervalUnits`` is ``cdtime.[Second (s) | Minute(s) Hour(s) | Day(s) |  Week(s) | Month(s) | Season(s) | Year(s) ]``"
    ,, "``calendar`` is the calendar type."
    "Integer", "``t.cmp(t2, calendar=cdtime.DefaultCalendar)``", "Compare time values t and t2.
 Returns -1, 0, 1 as t is less than, equal to, or greater than t2 respectively."
    ,, "``t2`` is the time to compare."
    ,, "``calendar`` is the calendar type."
-   "Comptime or Reltime", "``t.sub(value, intervalUnits, calendar=cdtime.DefaultCalendar)``", "Subtract an interval of time from a time type t.
+   "Comptime or Reltime", "``t.sub(value,intervalUnits, calendar=cdtime.DefaultCalendar)``", "Subtract an interval of time from a time type t.
 Returns the same type of time."
    ,, "``value`` is the Float number of interval units."
    ,, "``intervalUnits`` is cdtime.[Second (s) | Minute(s) | Hour(s) | Day(s) | Week(s) | Month(s) | Season(s) | Year(s)]"
    ,, "``calendar`` is the calendar type. "